aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/support-soco-resource-psd-files/_index.md

 ---
-title: How to Edit SoCo Resource in PSD Files using Java
+title: How to Change Solid Color in PSD Files Using Java
-linktitle: How to Edit SoCo Resource in PSD Files using Java
+linktitle: How to Change Solid Color in PSD Files Using Java
 second_title: Aspose.PSD Java API
-description: Learn how to edit SoCo resources and change PSD layer color using Aspose.PSD for Java in this step‑by‑step guide.
+description: Learn how to change solid color and batch edit PSD files by modifying fill layers with Aspose.PSD for Java in this step‑by‑step guide.
 weight: 22
 url: /java/advanced-psd-layer-features-effects/support-soco-resource-psd-files/
-date: 2025-12-18
+date: 2026-02-25
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Edit SoCo Resource in PSD Files using Java
+# How to Change Solid Color in PSD Files Using Java

 ## Introduction
 If you need to **edit SoCo** resources inside a Photoshop PSD and even **change PSD layer color**, Aspose.PSD for Java makes it surprisingly straightforward.
-In this tutorial we’ll walk through the entire process—from setting up your environment to saving the edited file—so you can automate complex image manipulations with confidence.
+In this tutorial we’ll walk through the entire process—from setting up your environment to saving the edited file—so you can **change solid color** programmatically, batch edit PSD files, and integrate the logic into larger Java applications.
 Whether you’re automating a batch workflow or building a custom graphics editor, the steps below will give you a solid foundation.

 ## Quick Answers
 - **What is SoCo?** A Photoshop “Solid Color” resource that defines a single color fill for a layer.